Search samples

 void

-Updates a previously saved search parameters.
+Updates previously saved search parameters.

 Example: